 - 3. Swing check valve - 3.1 The typical valve construction and parts names are as illustrated below. - 3.2 The hinge pin clamps the arm and disc.
-The disc moves upwards uni-directionally with fluid flow. - 3.3 Swing check valve is used to have uni-direction of fluid and to prevent back flow. - 3.4 The flow is uni-directional. - 3.5 Swing check value is used for both horizontal and vertical piping.
-At vertical piping, the value should have upward flow and be installed in accordance with the arrow on the body.
-At horizontal piping, the value should be installed with upwight position.
+The disc moves upwards uni-directionally with fluid flow. - 3.3 Swing check value is used to flow the service fluid one-way and to prevent back flow. - 3.4 The flow is uni-directional. - 3.5 Swing check value is used for both horizontal and vertical piping.At vertical piping, the value should have upward flow and be installed in accordance with the arrow on the body.At horizontal piping, the value should be installed with upright position.